Promoting Research Opportunities to Maximize Innovation and Scholarly Excellence

 All graduate students in the College of Liberal Arts may apply once each year for this program.
 Priority will be given to students who are advanced in their programs, and especially to those presenting original research or creative works or conducting primary data collection.
 PROMISE funds will not be available for conference presentations by first-year Masters-level students.
 The review process requires approval from the student’s major advisor, department/school head and the Dean’s office.
 Budget requests should include details of funds needed to support one scholarly conference or research activity.

 Funds should be spent within the fiscal year of the award.
-The program will run for AY2015-16 and will be assessed to determine its impact and future sustainability.
+The program will run for AY2018-19 and will be assessed to determine its impact and future sustainability.
 Please submit only one application at a time!